Gusto/embedded-i18n-actions/README.md

 Instead of having to repeat the cycle of `commit -> raise PR -> wait for the build -> debug` countless times, you can use `act` to run the test workflow included in this repo.

-Just run `act -j test` and see the output directly in your console.
+Just run `act -j test -s LOKALISE_API_TOKEN=123456789` and see the output directly in your console.

 If you don't have [act](https://github.com/nektos/act) installed, `brew install act` should be enough.